creativemindsplugins/enhanced-tooltipglossary/readme.md

 * You have the ability to specify where on your site the tooltip should be displayed, such as on pages, posts, or the homepage.
 * You can decide whether a tooltip should be shown more than once.
 * The plugin is compatible with UTF-8 encoding.
+* Setup Wizard helps configure the plugin quickly and easily.

 </details>